GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DocumentReference.page.md

 ### Extensions
 The extensions listed below allow a number of the data elements listed above to be supported where not currently supported by the FHIR standard:
+  * {{pagelink:Extension-DataStandardsWales-DocumentAttester}} supports the capture of attester details as defined in FHIR R5 via a complex extension.
+  * {{pagelink:Extension-DataStandardsWales-DocumentAttribute}} supports the capture of additional document metadata via a complex extension.
-  * {{pagelink:Extension-DataStandardsWales-DocumentAttribute}} supports the capture of a value from {{pagelink:ValueSet-DataStandardsWales-DocumentAttribute}}.
+  * {{pagelink:Extension-DataStandardsWales-DocumentDigitalStatus}} supports the capture of a value from {{pagelink:ValueSet-DataStandardsWales-DocumentDigitalStatus}}
-  * {{pagelink:Extension-DataStandardsWales-DigitalStatus}} supports the capture of a value from {{pagelink:ValueSet-DataStandardsWales-DigitalStatus}}
+  * {{pagelink:Extension-DataStandardsWales-DocumentErrorStatus}} supports the capture of a value from {{pagelink:ValueSet-DataStandardsWales-DocumentErrorStatus}}
+  * {{pagelink:Extension-DataStandardsWales-DocumentVersion}} supports the capture of a version as defined in FHIR R5.
-  * {{pagelink:Extension-DataStandardsWales-DocumentRepository}} supports the capture of the repository in which a document reference is stored by reference to an instance of the {{pagelink:DataStandardsWales-Device}} resource profile
+  * {{pagelink:Extension-DataStandardsWales-SourceSystem}} supports the capture of the system which supplied the document details by reference to an instance of the {{pagelink:DataStandardsWales-Device}} resource profile